Arttribute/arttribute-web/README.md

 The platform was built using **Next.js**, a popular React framework for server-side rendering and building web applications which allows for fast creation, and an efficient and interactive user interface. for Attribute.
 For smart contract development and blockchain integration, **Solidity** was used for writing the smart contract, and **Hardhat**, a development environment for Ethereum, compile, test, and deploy the smart contract.
-**Web3Storage** has been used to store the files uploaded to the platform and the smart contract is deployed on the Filecoin Hyperspace testnet.
+**Web3Storage** has been used to store the files uploaded to the platform and the smart contract is deployed on the Filecoin Calibration testnet.

 ### Deployed on

 **Web Url:** https://arttribute.vercel.app/

-**Deployed smart contract adddress:** 0xcb0A9835CDf63c84FE80Fcc59d91d7505871c98B
+**Deployed smart contract adddress (Hyperspace):** 0xcb0A9835CDf63c84FE80Fcc59d91d7505871c98B

+**Deployed smart contract adddress (Calibration):** 0xBF3BEd82587e9af532B0E7dc6153c24Bb680c5CB

 ### Running it locally